SkiddieAhn/Code-MR-MKG/README.md

 This tutorial covers how to load a Knowledge Graph (KG) and retrieve a subgraph corresponding to a given query.

 **2. Multi Modal Knowledge Graph [[Google Colab](https://colab.research.google.com/drive/15gxlp1H1hKy9fEdoUi4A_LHcvh6PUuUK?usp=sharing)]**
-This tutorial explains how to extract and store image embeddings for Multi Modal KG (MMKG), and how to build a Sub-MMKG.
+This tutorial explains how to extract image embeddings for Multimodal KG (MMKG), and how to build a Sub-MMKG.

 **3. MR-MKG Modeling [[Google Colab](https://colab.research.google.com/drive/1kZnB-EZx16pvCCGJ5PZb5Bv8EnVcqtWe?usp=sharing)]**
 This tutorial shows how to create a Sub-MMKG for multimodal analogical reasoning, and how to make prompt for LLM.